 Hybrid?

-A hybrid approch to public and private information would make just about everything on the wiki publicly accessible but some links may go to private school resources.
+A hybrid approach to public and private information would make just about everything on the wiki publicly accessible but some links may go to private school resources.
 This isn’t much different that what would happen with the public model.

 Single Editor or multiple